 Materials Studio is a commercial program by Biovia Inc. CSC has purchased a national academic license for the year 2020 that allows non-profit usage in Finnish institutes proviging higher education (for example universities).
-If you're new to Materials Studio, consider also Maestro, where licensing continues beyond 2020.
+If you're new to Materials Studio, consider also Maestro, and AMS.

 Puhti: Version 2020

 Materials Studio version 2020 can be downloaded and installed on your local computer.
 The graphical user interface runs only on Windows, but the back end server components can also be run on Linux.

 Look here for installation files and instructions to configure licensing (requires Haka authentication)